angelofallars/angelofallars/README.md

 ### Hey there! 👋

 I'm Angelo Fallaria.
-I am an 18 year old Python software developer and Arch Linux enthusiast.
+I am an 18 year old Python software developer.

 Student at **Mapúa University**